sahilkhose/Deep-Learning/README.md

 -------------------------------------------------------------------------------------------

 # [Deep Learning Specialization](https://www.coursera.org/specializations/deep-learning)
-*This Repository Contains Solution to the Assignments of the Deep Learning Specialization from deeplearning.ai on Coursera Taught by [Andrew Ng](https://www.coursera.org/instructor/andrewng).*
+*This Repository Contains the Solutions to the Assignments of the Deep Learning Specialization from deeplearning.ai on Coursera Taught by [Andrew Ng](https://www.coursera.org/instructor/andrewng).*

 --------------------------------------------------------------------------------------------